nextflow-io/training/docs/basic_training/channels.pt.md

 ---
-description: Basic Nextflow Training Workshop
+description: Material de treinamento básico do Nextflow
 ---

-# Channels
+# Canais

 Channels are a key data structure of Nextflow that allows the implementation of reactive-functional oriented computational workflows based on the [Dataflow](https://en.wikipedia.org/wiki/Dataflow_programming) programming paradigm.